puppetlabs/bolt/pre-docs/writing_tasks.md

 You can write tasks in any language that will run on the target nodes.
-Give task files the extension for the language they are written in (such as `.rb` for Ruby), and place them in your module's `./tasks` directory.
+Give task files the extension for the language they are written in (such as `.rb` for Ruby), and place them in the top level of your module's `./tasks` directory.

 Task names are composed of two or more name segments, indicating:

 - The name of the module the task is located in.
-- The name of the task file, withouth the extension.
+- The name of the task file, without the extension.
-- The path within the module, if the task is in a subdirectory of ./tasks.

 For example, the `puppetlabs-mysql` module has the `sql` task in `./mysql/tasks/sql.rb`, so the task name is `mysql::sql`.
-A task defined in `./mymodule/tasks/service/start.rb` would be `mymodule::service::start`.
-This name is how you refer to the task when you run task commands.
+This name is how you refer to the task when you run tasks.

 The task filename `init` is special: the task it defines is referenced using the module name only.
 For example, in the `puppetlabs-service` module, the task defined in `init.rb` is the `service` task.
-Use this kind of naming sparingly, if at all, as top named elements like this can clash with other constructs.

 Task names must be unique.
-If there are two tasks with the same name in a module, the task runner won't load either of them.
+If there are two tasks with the same name but different file extensions in a module, the task runner won't load either of them.

-Task names must not have the same name as any Puppet data type, because when you run tasks with Puppet, they are loaded as unique data types.
-For a complete list of Puppet data types, see the data type documentation.

 Each task or plan name segment must begin with a lowercase letter and:

-- May include lowercase letters.
+- Must start with a lowercase letters.
 - May include digits.
 - May include underscores.
-- Must not use reserved words.
-- Must not use the reserved extensions .md or .json.
-- Must not have the same name as any Puppet data types.
 - Namespace segments must match the following regular expression \A[a-z][a-z0-9_]*\Z
+- The file extension must not use the reserved extensions .md or .json.

 ## Defining parameters in tasks

-Add parameters to your task as either environment variables or as a JSON hash on standard input.
+Allow your task to accept parameters as either environment variables or as a JSON hash on standard input.

 Tasks can receive input as either environment variables, a JSON hash on